 The Form block lets you add a form to your post or page.

-To use the Form block, Jetpack’s Contact Form module must be enabled.
+To use the Form block, Jetpack’s Contact Form feature must be enabled.
 This should be enabled by default, but if it’s not, you can enable it as described here.

 Adding the Form Block

 You can add the Form Block to any post or page, by selecting it from the Jetpack section of the block picker:

 See our Jetpack Blocks page for more information on adding Jetpack blocks.